Exciting Counseling Center Leadership Opportunity

 - Contribute to the university community by serving on committees, program involvement, outreach, other campus-wide activities.

-- Licensed as a psychologist at the time of application.
-Eligible for licensure in the State of Texas and able to gain licensure within 12 months of beginning position.
+- Current licensure in the State of Texas or current licensure in another state and eligible to obtain Texas licensure within 12 months of beginning the position.